-Citibank and RBC Investor & Treasury Services have acted as the syndicate's custodians in relation to the fixed income portfolios held with Insight and LTIM.
-State Street is the administrator for the syndicate's investment in the absolute return funds.
+Citibank and RBC Investor & Treasury Services have acted as the syndicate's custodians in relation to the fixed income portfolios held with Insight and Lloyd's treasury.
+State Street and BNY Mellon are the administrators for the syndicate's investments in the absolute return funds.